Finns Party: Foundations

-The foundation Perussuomalaisten tukisäätiö ("The Finns Party support fund") was founded in 1990.
+The foundation, Perussuomalaisten tukisäätiö ("The Finns Party support fund"), was founded in 1990.
 It used the name SMP:n tukisäätiö until 2006.
-The fund borrowed 1.7 million euros from the party in 2012 to buy a 450 m^{2} commercial property in downtown Helsinki on Yrjönkatu for use as the Party's new headquarters.
+The fund borrowed 1.7 million euros from the party in 2012 to buy a 450 m^{2} commercial property in downtown Helsinki on Yrjönkatu for use as the party's new headquarters.
 The party rented these premises from the fund.
-Following the split of 2017, this foundation was left in the control the defector group, Blue Reform.
+Following the split in 2017, this foundation was left in the control of the defector group, Blue Reform.

 Another foundation, Suomen Perusta ("The Foundation of Finland"), was set up in 2012.
 Its role is to function as a think tank for the party.

 Elected representatives

 Current members of the Finnish Parliament

 Jani Mäkelä is the current chair of the parliamentary group.